-II.
-SUMMARY OF ELECTROSTATIC GATE TUNINGS FOR THE QUADRUPLE DOT DEVICE
+APPENDIX C: SUMMARY OF ELECTROSTATIC GATE TUNINGS FOR THE QUADRUPLE DOT DEVICE

-Values of the resonance frequencies for dot 1 and voltages applied to electrostatic gates in the quadruple dot device are given in Table.
-III for different tuning configurations.
-This corresponds to the resonance lines shown in Fig. 3 of the main text.
+Values of the resonance frequencies for dot 1 and voltages applied to electrostatic gates in the quadruple dot device are given in Table IV for different tuning configurations.
+This

-III.
-EDSR DATA FOR DIFFERENT SETUPS
+APPENDIX D: EDSR DATA FOR DIFFERENT SETUPS

-Below we show the plots of EDSR data collapse obtained similarly as in Fig. 2.
-The fitted parameters, uncertainties and dot-to-dot fluctuations are summarized in Table I of the main text.
+In Fig. 4 we show the plots of EDSR data collapse obtained similarly as in Fig. 2.
+The fitted parameters, uncertainties, and dot-to-dot fluctuations are summarized in Table I of the main text.

-IV.
-TEMPORAL VARIATION IN RESONANCE FREQUENCY
+APPENDIX E: TEMPORAL VARIATION IN RESONANCE FREQUENCY

-Figure S2 shows measurements where the resonance frequency of the spin in each dot changes with time while the microwave excitation is continuously measured.
+Figure 5 shows measurements where the resonance frequency of the spin in each dot changes with time while the microwave excitation is continuously measured.
 The total measurement times were on the order of hours and each frequency sweep was on the order of minutes.
-Although Figs. S2d,e indicated a monotonic frequency shift, the EDSR measurements in the main text were taken with only a few sweeps.
-Therefore we expect only a MHz order shift on the resonance frequency, and consequently these temporal shifts will not explain the gate voltage nor the dot dependent frequency shift shown in the main text.
-Additionally, there are smaller frequency fluctuations (about 5 MHz) on top of each sweep.
+Although Figs. 5(d) and 5(e) indicated a monotonic frequency shift, the EDSR measurements in the main text were taken with only a few sweeps.
+Therefore, we expect only a MHz order shift on the resonance frequency, and, consequently, these temporal shifts will not explain the gate voltage nor the dot dependent